UK PM Johnson stands by Hancock after kissing picture

-LONDON, June 25 (Reuters) - British Prime Minister Boris Johnson has accepted an apology from Health Minister Matt Hancock and has full confidence in him, Johnson's spokesman said on Friday after picture of Hancock kissing an aide were published. read more
+LONDON (Reuters) - British Prime Minister Boris Johnson has accepted an apology from Health Minister Matt Hancock and has full confidence in him, Johnson’s spokesman said on Friday after picture of Hancock kissing an aide were published.

 Hancock said he was “very sorry” after pictures of him kissing and embracing his top aide, a friend hired last year, were splashed on the front page of the Sun newspaper.